 Post Tension Slab on Grade – low to moderate swelling soil, no basement

 Mat Slab – large loads, high water tables

 Pile – wood, steel, or concrete embedded columns

-Of the foundation types listed above the following foundation types can be designed in cold regions as frost protected shallow foundation (FPSF).
+Of the foundation types listed above the following foundation, types can be designed in cold regions as a frost-protected shallow foundation (FPSF).
 Designing as a FPSF reduces the required frost depth needed per local building codes.
 This in return reduces the volume of concrete needed in the foundation.
 The great thing when designing a FPSF along the front range of Colorado is that the climate is fairly warm and the amount of frost protection is typically just a vertical panel with a foundation depth of about 18”.

 Wall on Grade

 Raft Slab on Grade

 Post Tension Slab on Grade

 In addition, with the increasing desire for energy-efficient homes, insulated concrete forms (ICF) are becoming popular.
 ICF concrete walls can be used with footings, straight shaft drilled piers, helical piers, or screw piles to help increase energy efficiency.
 Read EVstudio’s discussion about ICF and SIP to learn more.

 From this page links to detailed pages that will go into greater detail about the Pros and Cons of each of these foundation types.
 Please check back for updates, this page will update as new information is made available.